-Our values will guide the work of our Race, Equity, & Social Justice Committee and thereby cultivate an intentional, inclusive and equitable culture that permeates through every facet of our organization, allowing us to serve our communities in a culturally competent and respectful manner.
+Our values will guide the work of our Race, Equity, & Social Justice Committee and thereby cultivate an intentional, inclusive and equitable culture that permeates through every facet of our organization, allowing us to serve with humility, awareness, and respect.

 We understand that the harm of racial and cultural injustices is inflicted beyond the individual victim of injustice and allow this understanding to inform our policies and practices.

 We seek to prevent harm and address harm when it does occur, whether it be within our organization, in spaces monitored by Pongo staff and amassed by Pongo’s program activities, or between the beneficiaries of Pongo’s services and between members of our organization.

 We will develop and continue to build on processes and policies within our organization to ensure that accountability does occur when harm is done by or within our organization.

 We commit to developing and continuously improving our racial grievance and restorative justice process as our organization grows.